 Since 2005, the Navy has conducted a series of at-sea exercises demonstrating the ability to transfer vehicles between a surrogate Mobile Landing Platform (MLP) ship and a Large Medium-Speed Roll-on/Roll-off (LMSR) ship.
-Using the surrogate MLP, M/V Mighty Servant 3, personnel and vehicles were successfully transferred to the USNS Soderman through employment of a vehicle transfer ramp.
+In 2010, using the surrogate MLP, M/V Mighty Servant 3, personnel and vehicles (wheeled and tracked) were successfully transferred to the USNS Soderman through employment of a new motion compensating vehicle transfer ramp specifically designed by the Navy for this purpose.
 The ships were able to successfully demonstrate transfer ability in high sea state three and low sea state four conditions.

 |Point Of Contact|

 Office of Corporate Communication (SEA 00D)

 Washington, D.C.
 20376

 |Displacement: 78,000 tons (fully loaded) |

 |Draft: 9 Meters (fully loaded); 12 Meters (load line) |

 |USNS Montford Point (MLP 1)|

 |USNS John Glenn (MLP 2) - Launched - September 2013|